Filing for Spouse Visa in USA

 Specialist advice is recommended to fully understand all available options, such as waiver applications, and for guidance on how to navigate the rules around unlawful status.
 Issues are likely for example when applying for the Green Card from overseas as the applicant may face a ban on re-entry for several years.

-Fiancé to spouse visa?
+Fiancé to spouse visa route?

-A common route is to first apply for a fiancé visa (K-1) from outside the US.
+Another common route is to first apply for a fiancé visa (K-1) from outside the US.
 The non-US fiancé visa holder then has 6 months to enter the US and marry their US partner.

 Thereafter, they can aply to adjust their status from within the US.
 They will hold lawful status and employment authorization for the duration of their time on the waiting list for their Green Card.